tpm2dev/tpm.dev.tutorials/TXT/start.md

 ### Step 4 - ACM
-Tboot requires an Accredited Code Module from Intel.
+Tboot requires an Authenticated Code Module from Intel.
 Not all CPUs support TXT - most i5 an i7s do and as far as I have seen Xeons have the ACM already onboard the CPU itself.

 The ACMs are available from here: https://software.intel.com/content/www/us/en/develop/articles/intel-trusted-execution-technology.html